ajdagokcen/madlyambiguous-repo/README.md

 Once downloaded, these files should be moved to the data directory.

-Finally, it's necessary to download the NLTK `stopwords` as shown:
+Finally, it's necessary to download the NLTK `stopwords` data as shown:
-also:

 ```python
 $ python